redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ## Vector search examples

 Below are a number of examples to help you get started.
-If you want a more comprehensive walkthrough, visit the vector [quickstart guide]({{< baseurl >}}/develop/get-started/vector-database) and the [Redis AI Resources](https://github.com/redis-developer/redis-ai-resources) repo for more assistance.
+If you want a more comprehensive walkthrough, see the [Redis vector quickstart guide]({{< baseurl >}}/develop/get-started/vector-database) and the [Redis AI Resources](https://github.com/redis-developer/redis-ai-resources) Github repo.

 ### Standard vector search examples
 Return the 10 nearest neighbor documents for which the vector stored under its `vector` field is the closest to the vector represented by the following 4-bytes blob: